danyasaleh/Motors-task1/README.md

 First task in IoT

+This task is to design a web page that contain 6 slides and 2 buttons.
+The values should be saved in the database to be used later.
+The range of the slider from 0 to 180

 ### 3 files used in this task 1 is HTML and 2 php.
 Also There is a picture of the database table :